nickwinsley/SentimentAnalyzer/README.md

 Install and start Docker if necessary.
 Open the terminal and enter `docker build -t myapp .` and `docker run -d -p 8080:8080 myapp`.

 Step 2:
 Open a new tab in any browser.
 Enter the url `http://localhost:8080/`.
-The sentiment analyzer webpage should open.
+The web application should open.